 What to Bring

-Rental canyoneering shoes with extra-sticky rubber for gripping the rock and quick-draining material for your comfort.
-See Pricing
+- Rental canyoneering shoes with extra-sticky rubber for gripping the rock and quick-draining material for your comfort at $8 a pair

 What you should wear